kjendseth/PyParam/README.md

 # PyParam
 IMPORTANT INFORMATION:

 Set the PATHS to ORCA and AMBER programs in script.
+The PyParam_2024 works with AmberTools24 and ORCA 5.
+It should work with ORCA 6 after in the next bug-fixed version (orca_vpot do not work properly).

 Use the following input for ORCA (content in brackes is up to you).
 Use "orca" as basename.

 !
-[UKS B3LYP RIJCOSX OPT def2-SVP def2/J  Grid6  D3BJ SlowConv TightSCF] keepdens  AnFreq
+[UKS B3LYP OPT def2-SVP dD4 SlowConv TightSCF] keepdens  AnFreq